tannerntannern/blog/source/_posts/2019-06-25-Budgeteer-A-Budget-Balancing-Tool.md

 The default example code on the [Budgeteer Website][3] pretty much includes all of budgeteer's features.
 Feel free to skip these examples that's enough for you to get the gist.

 ### Basic Use: Supplies and Consumers
 Supplies and consumers are the basic building blocks of any model in budgeteer.
-Here's a basic example:
+Here's an example:

 ```javascript
 let snackMoney = supply('Snack Money', 3.00);